stanton26/AppDefense/labs/v2/horizon-lab.md

 5. Name **1.0**
 6. Click **OK**

 Go back to the Horizon Connection Server Web Console.
-Your Horizon Connection Server Console should be still open.
+Your Horizon Connection Server Console should be still opened.
 If not please open it either via the shortcut on the desktop, or go to https://192.169.100.11/admin or https://192.168.200.11/admin, depending on your workshop sddc number.

 1. On the Horizon Connection Server admin console on the left side you can click on **Catalog** and then **Desktop Pools**
 2. Click **Add**, select **Automated Desktop Pool**, click **Next**
 3. Select **Floating** click **Next**
 4. Select **Instant Clones** click **Next**
-5. On **ID** - type  **Pool1** or **Pool2**, depending on your Stundent workshop ID
+5. On **ID** - type  **Pool1** or **Pool2**, depending on your Student workshop ID
-6. On **Display Name** - **Pool1** or **Pool2**, depending on your Stundent workshop ID
+6. On **Display Name** - **Pool1** or **Pool2**, depending on your Student workshop ID
 7. Click **Next**
 8. Activate **HTML Access**, click **Next**